-Using ESA’s Herschel Space Observatory, a team of astronomers has found first evidence of a noble-gas based molecule in space.
+Using ESA’s Herschel Space Observatory, a team of astronomers has found the first evidence of a noble-gas based molecule in space.
 A compound of argon, the molecule was detected in the gaseous filaments of the Crab Nebula, one of the most famous supernova remnants in our Galaxy.
-While argon is a product of supernova explosions, the formation and survival of argon-based molecules in the harsh environment of a supernova remnant is an unforeseen surprise.
+While argon is a product of supernova explosions, the formation and survival of argon based molecules in the harsh environment of a supernova remnant is an unforeseen surprise.

 Just like a group of people, the periodic table of chemical elements has its share of team players and loners.
 While some elements tend to react more easily with other species, forming molecules and other compounds, others hardly ever take part in chemical reactions and are mainly found in isolation.
-‘Inert’ elements par excellence are the noble gases: helium, neon, argon, krypton, xenon and radon.
+‘Inert’ elements par excellence are the noble gases: helium, neon, argon, krypton, xenon, and radon.

 The name of one of them – argon – derives from the Greek word for idle, to emphasize its highly inert nature.
 But noble gases are not entirely inactive.
 While at first scientists doubted that chemical compounds could even contain noble gases, several such species are now known and have been extensively studied in the laboratory.

 Things are more complex in space.
 Over the decades, astronomers have detected atoms and ions of noble gases in a variety of cosmic environments, ranging from the Solar System to the atmospheres of stars, from dense nebulae to the diffuse interstellar medium.
 But the search for noble-gas based compounds had until now proved unsuccessful, suggesting that these almost inert elements might have a hard time reacting with other species in space.